vardtlv/Tutorials/DataStructeres/SeparateChaining.md

 # :link: Separate Chaining

-In Linear Probing, we resolve the collisions by linking the new input in to already existing one.
+In Separate Chaining, we resolve the collisions by linking the new input in to already existing one.

 Before collision our array was organized in the following way.